Frisco Highline Trail

 The Ozarks' Premier Scenic Rail-Trail

 The Frisco Highline Trail is Missouri's second longest Rail-Trail, winding 35 miles through the scenic Ozarks, connecting Springfield and Bolivar, Missouri.
 The trail was designated a National Recreation Trail by the National Park Service and American Trails in 2004.
 The trail is made possible by donors and members of Ozark Greenways, who owns this scenic Rail-Trail.
-Many thanks to the Springfield-Greene County Park Board for their help maintaining the south half of the trail in Greene County!
+Many thanks to the Springfield-Greene County Park Board for their help maintaining the south half of the trail!

 The trains have been replaced by bicyclists, walkers and runners.
 Wheels still turn on this former railroad corridor, but nowadays it's bicycle wheels spinning instead of rolling iron locomotives.
 The deer still bound away, the cattle still stare, and the small town folks still know how to fry up a pork tenderloin and make a stranger feel welcome.

-Scroll down for our interactive map, and view our printable map here.
+Scroll to the bottom of this page for our interactive map, and view our printable map here.

 Follow us on Facebook and Instagram.